Skip to main content

 How is an incisional hernia diagnosed?

-Your healthcare provider will look and feel for a bulge in your incision.
+Your healthcare provider will ask about your symptoms and when they started.
+Tell your provider about other medical conditions you have, medicines you take, and your activities.
+Your provider will look and feel for a bulge in your incision.
 You may be asked to cough while standing up.
 You may need a CT scan to show the hernia.
 You may be asked to drink contrast liquid to help the hernia show up better in the pictures.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
+Tell the provider if you have ever had an allergic reaction to contrast liquid.

 How is an incisional hernia treated?

 Treatment depends on your symptoms and size of the hernia.
-Your provider may tell you to wear a hernia belt to prevent the hernia from bulging.
-You may need surgery if your hernia is large or is affecting your daily activities.
+Your healthcare provider may tell you to wear a hernia belt to prevent the hernia from bulging.
+You may need any of the following:

-How can I help prevent another incisional hernia?
+How can I manage my symptoms and prevent another hernia?

 When should I seek immediate care?